Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Introduction

-Since we sketched ideas about how such a system could be designed in previous work~\cite{hinz2017designing}, in this paper we propose a concrete, scalable architecture.
-This architecture is the result of experience we made with the real world build-up of the IIS Providentia~(see \fig{fig:measurement-point}).
+Since we sketched ideas about how such a system could be designed in previous work~\citep{hinz2017designing}, in this paper we propose a concrete, scalable architecture.
+This architecture is the result of the experience we made with the real world build-up of the IIS Providentia~(see \fig{fig:measurement-point}).
 It includes the system's hardware as well as the software to operate it.
 In terms of hardware, we discuss the choice of sensors, the network architecture and the deployment of edge computing devices to enable fast and distributed processing of heavy sensor loads.
 We outline our software stack and the detection and fusion algorithms used to generate an accurate and consistent model of the world, which we call the digital twin.
 The digital twin includes information such as position, velocity, vehicle type and a unique identifier for every observed vehicle.
-By providing this digital twin to an autonomous driving research vehicle, we demonstrate that it can be used to extend the limits of the vehicle's perception beyond its on-board sensors.
+By providing this digital twin to an autonomous driving research vehicle, we demonstrate that it can be used to extend the limits of the vehicle's perception far beyond its on-board sensors.

 For autonomous vehicles to trust the digital twin for maneuver planning, its accuracy and reliability must be known.
-However, a thorough evaluation requires precise ground truth about the traffic situation on the highway.
+However, a thorough evaluation requires precise ground truth about the traffic situation.
 This is non-trivial to obtain.
-To solve this issue, we took aerial images of the highway to generate an approximate ground truth and use it to evaluate our system, as explained in~\cite{kraemmer2020vorausschauend}.
-In this paper, we describe in detail the methods used for this evaluation.
+To solve this issue, we took aerial images of the traffic in our testbed to generate an approximate ground truth and use it to evaluate our system.
+While we explained the underlying idea in \citet{kraemmer2020vorausschauend}, in this paper we describe in detail the methods used for this evaluation.
 We present the results of our evaluation of the Providentia system and analyze the system's performance in real world applications.
 Our evaluation methodology is not specific to our system and can serve as a general framework for the evaluation of IIS.